CodeChron/fullstack-js-preview-docs/README.md

 # Preview of Full-stack Web Development with Meteor and React
 In this tutorial, we’re going to build a simple web app using using Meteor and React.
 This will be a simplified version of a more advance app we'll build in a two-day workshop on full-stack web development with Meteor and React.

-## The app we'll build
+## The app we'll build during the preview class
 _TODO: insert screen cap of finished app_
 _TODO: demo the app_
 - _Add github link_

 - [Finished version of the app](http://intro-to-meteor-react.meteor.com/)
 - [Github Repo](https://github.com/CodeChron/intro-to-meteor-react)

-- TODO: list major features
+- _TODO: list major features_

-### The app we'll build in the full course
+## The app we'll build in the full workshop
 _TODO: insert screen cap of finished app for full course_
 _TODO: demo the app_